yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-getiltonativemapping2-method.md

 ms.assetid: 756c1c25-08a7-4060-9798-dbeaa2f3bee5
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: a8ffdb04bdf3fd2f605e2dffc5065a0d786bbaf7
+ms.openlocfilehash: dfce86e95ba41a65e72524546072244a47f8360c
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69967913"
+ms.locfileid: "74442929"
 ---
 # <a name="icorprofilerinfo4getiltonativemapping2-method"></a>ICorProfilerInfo4::GetILToNativeMapping2 Metodu
-Belirtilen işlevin JıT yeniden derlenmiş sürümünde yer alan kodun yerel uzaklıklarından Microsoft ara dil (MSIL) uzaklıklarını bir harita alır.
+Gets a map from Microsoft intermediate language (MSIL) offsets to native offsets for the code contained in the JIT-recompiled version of the specified function.

 ## <a name="syntax"></a>Sözdizimi